hweidner/check-mk-goodies/autopb/README.md

 This solution has some shortcomings.
 Compared to the DCD, it takes much longer for piggybacked hosts and their monitoring data to show up in Checkmk.
-It can take up to 15 minutes for a host to show up, and another 20 minutes until all checks are visible.
+It can take up to 15 minutes for a host to show up, and some more time until all checks are visible.

-When a new host object comes up, the _Check_MK_ check is in CRIT state for some minutes because it has no data.
+When a new host object comes up, the _Check_MK_ check might be in CRIT state for the first minutes because it has no data.
 If you use notifications, make sure that those Checks do not create an alarm.

 Every automatically created host object belongs to the `autopb` WATO folder.
 This is different from the DCD, where every dynamically created host belongs